ProAccess/HOACompetenceProject/HOA-COMPETENCE-Incentive-Program.md

-Any member’s certification status under this program would be verifiable via a website, as for verification of licenses and certifications for professionals and service providers (for California, those operating under Department of Consumer Affairs regulation). m_line
+Any member’s certification status under this program would be verifiable via a website, as for verification of licenses and certifications for professionals and service providers (for California, those operating under Department of Consumer Affairs regulation).

 <a name="multiple-benefits"></a>